TheMemoryDealer/Poinsettia_hackathon/work/find the pot challenge/README.md

-## “Find the colours” Challenge
+## “Find the pot” Challenge
-The goal of the Find the colours challenge is to find the red and green leaves in the plant and compute the ratio of red to green.
-This could be used to estimate plant maturity, one of the criteria for grading poinsettia plants used in nurseries.
-This is a challenge that could be completed using standard image processing methods for colour segmentation or machine learning methods.
+The goal of the Find the pot challenge is to locate the pot(s) in which poinsettia are planted in each image.

 ### Data set:
-Use the **sea of plants** data set for this challenge.
+Use the **side view data set** for this challenge.

 ### Result format
 Entries should indicate the bounding box of the pot.
 Results should be provided in a csv file, with